Trump ups the ante on tariffs, vowing massive taxes on goods from Mexico, Canada and China on Day 1

 By David Goldman, CNN

-(CNN) — President-elect Donald Trump on Monday promised massive hikes in tariffs on goods coming from Mexico, Canada and China starting on the first day of his administration.
+(CNN) — President-elect Donald Trump on Monday promised massive hikes in tariffs on goods coming from Mexico, Canada and China starting on the first day of his administration, a policy that could sharply increase costs for American businesses and consumers.

 The move, Trump said, will be in retaliation for illegal immigration and “crime and drugs” coming across the border.